Observations at the hive entrance

 |

-After a night colder than usual, one may observe larvae or white pupae on the landing board in the morning.
-For the same reasons already mentioned in spring, chilled brood is removed and expelled from the hive by cleaning bees.
+After a colder night than usual, larvae or white pupae can be observed on the alighting board in the morning.
+For the same reasons already mentioned in spring, brood that has died from cold is eliminated and expelled from the hive by house bees.

-Observing the landing board sometimes reveals workers unable to fly, with deformed and atrophied wings.
-These bees were victims during their pupal stage of the DWV virus transmitted by varroa.
-This is a dreaded warning sign, as varroa pressure may cause colony collapse even before winter arrives.
-A check of natural mite fall on the tray and treatment are required if the fall exceeds 5/day (► Deformed wing disease) !
+Observation of the alighting board sometimes reveals workers unable to fly, whose wings are deformed and atrophied.
+These bees were affected during their pupal stage by Deformed Wing Virus (DWV) transmitted by the varroa mite.
+This is a feared alarm signal, as the pressure of varroosis risks causing colony collapse even before the onset of winter.
+Monitoring the natural mite drop on the varroa monitoring board and applying a varroa treatment are imperative if the drop exceeds 5 per day (► La maladie des ailes déformées)!

 |